Makoko-Ndz/minimal-mistakes/_posts/2012-01-02-Mise-en-Page-date-publication-desactive.md

 ---
-title: "Layout: Read Time Disabled"
+title: "Mise en Page: Date Publication Désactivée"
 read_time: false
 tags:
-  - read time
+  - date publication
 ---

 This post has reading time disabled.
 The estimated time that it takes to read this post should not be showing if `read_time: false` is set in `_config.yml` or in this post's YAML Front Matter.